whartzler/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
+We are working with AutosRU's to review their newest prototype MechaCar.
+They have asked us to review the production data for insights that may help the manufacturing team.

+## Resources
+MechaCarChallenge.R - R Script that reads and analyzes the datasets Suspension_Coil - data set on MechaCar's Suspension data MechaCar_mpg - data set on MechaCar and metrics

 ## Linear Regression to Predict MPG
 - The variables/coefficients that provided a non random amount of variance to the mpg values in the dataset are intercept, vehicle length & ground clearance as they have the smallest Pr(>|t|) values.
 The smaller the Pr(>|t|) value the less probability that each coefficient contributes a random amount of variance to the linear model.